40 of the Best Ways to Homeschool in the Car

 ABC I-Spy

 “I spy with my little eye something that is ____.”
 Everyone takes a turn filling in the blank with objects, colors, shapes, or words on signs.
-The rest of the people in the car try to guess the item before it passes by.
+The rest of the people in the car try to guess the item before it passes.

 Name 10

 Everyone works to build a list of at least things they see outside that fit a designated category.
-Some examples are things mentioned in the Bible, things having to do with botany, and things having to do with numbers.
+Some examples are things mentioned in the Bible, things related to botany, and things related to numbers.

 Tell Stories

 One of my favorite story-telling games for the car is an add-on story.
 Someone starts the story and stops at a critical point.
-Another person takes over telling the story and stops at another critical point for yet another person to take the story-telling over.
+Another person takes over telling the story and stops at another crucial point for another person to take over the story-telling.
 The last person in line to add to the story is the person who concludes it.

 Grammar Guess

 Mom says a sentence out loud and asks a child to name a specific part of speech.
-For example, Mom might say the sentence, “Emily looked for the ball under the bush.”
-She then might ask someone in the car to name the prepositional phrases.
-She might ask someone else to name the subject noun.
+For example, Mom might say, “Emily looked for the ball under the bush.”
+She then might ask someone in the car to name the prepositional phrases and the subject noun.

 Name That Tune

-Someone in the car hums or whistles a tune from a favorite hymn, modern song, or even classical music.
-Everyone else tries to be the first to guess the song correctly.
+Someone in the car hums or whistles a tune from a favorite hymn, modern song, or classical music.
+Everyone else tries to guess the song correctly first.

 ABC Scattergories

 Someone in the car thinks of a general topic like animals, foods, cities, or names.
-The first person names something that fits the topic that starts with the letter “a”, the next person thinks of a “b” word, and so on.
+The first person names something that fits the topic, starting with the letter “a,” the next person thinks of a “b” word, and so on.

 Word Memory